Setting up and maintaining your development environment¶

-Before you start writing the code, please review the following:
+Before you start writing code, please review the following:

 Style guide.
 All code submitted to the project needs to follow this style guide.

 Code review.
-All code that is submitted into the project needs to be reviewed by at least one other person.
+All code that is submitted into the project is reviewed by at least one other person.

 Adding a new dependency.
 If your code requires adding a new dependency please check out these instructions.